What is ISO/IEC 17025 accreditation?

 3. We will establish, maintain, adhere to, and continually improve our quality management system such that it is compliant with ISO 17025 for the purpose of achieving the highest level of quality possible.

-CAIS is the oldest and largest geochemistry/radiocarbon AMS dating lab to receive this accreditation.
+CAIS is the largest geochemistry/radiocarbon AMS dating lab to receive this accreditation.
 We are currently accredited for Radiocarbon and Stable Isotope Ratio Mass Spectrometry of Biological and Chemical Materials, specifically: radiocarbon (14C) content in carbon-containing samples by accelerator mass spectrometry (AMS) and liquid scintillation counting (LSC), stable isotope ratios of carbon, nitrogen, oxygen and hydrogen by isotope ratio mass spectrometry (IRMS), and biobased carbon content of solid and liquid materials using the standard method ASTM D6866.